-Many moons ago—like, in 1983 while I was still a school librarian—I sold my first story to True Story.
+Many moons ago—like, in 1983 while I was still a school librarian—I sold my first story to True Story magazine.
 This launched me into writing about seventy of those “true confessions” stories over the years, and I’ve been a slave to my overactive imagination ever since.

-The next big step was selling my first historical romance in 1990, a Zebra Heartfire called COLORADO CAPTIVE.
-I quickly sold five more in that genre—and if you prefer my Christian romances, these historical Westerns won’t be your cup of tea!
-They’re all out of print now, but available from used book stores or on Amazon.com.
-I’m bringing them back in digital format with beautiful new covers, which you can see on my Books page.
+The next big step was selling my first historical romance in 1990, a Zebra Heartfire called Colorado Captive.
+I quickly sold five more in that genre.
+They’re all out of print now, but available from used bookstores or at Amazon.com and BN.com.
+I’ve brought them back in digital format with beautiful new covers, which you can see on my Historical Romances page.

-After a long dry spell that entailed major changes in the publishing industry and an agent who fritzed out on cocaine, I resurfaced in a new genre, with a new publisher, editor, and agent who were so excited about my Angels of Mercy series!
-These four faith-and-family stories are also out of print now, but available online as e-books.
-With THE LOVE SECRET, I moved into new territory once again—and once again the setting is a place I love to spend time: the Oregon Coast.
-Unfortunately, this series was doomed before it even got off the ground, so only this one book got written.
-That happens in the publishing business.
+After a long dry spell that entailed major changes in the publishing industry, I resurfaced in a new genre, with a new publisher, editor, and agent who were so excited about my Angels of Mercy series!
+These four faith-and-family stories are also out of print now, but available at Amazon as Kindle e-books.
+With Law of Attraction (The Love Secret), I moved into new territory once again—and once again the setting is a place I love to spend time: the Oregon Coast.

 Being an author is great fun when you’re selling, but it’s best to have a hide like a rhinoceros and a spouse who gets a regular paycheck!
 Patience, persistence and just flat-out luck have given me this opportunity to reinvent myself yet again.
 Those angels I write about keep pulling me through, and are often my friends and family—but I owe a lot to the heavenly beings who bear me up on their wings, as well!